Props

 to a Component

-You can pass information to a React component.
-How?
-By giving that component an attribute:
+Information can be passed to a React component by giving it an attribute:

 <MyComponent foo="bar" />

-Let’s say that you want to pass a component the message, "This is some top secret info."
+For example, to pass a message, "This is some top secret info."

 <Example message="This is some top secret info." />

-As you can see, to pass information to a component, you need a name for the information that you want to pass.
+To pass information to a component, a name is assigned to the information that is being passed.

 <Greeting myInfo={['top', 'secret', 'lol']} />

-In this next example, we pass several pieces of information to <Greeting />
+In this next example, several pieces of information are passed to <Greeting />

-.
-The values that aren’t strings are wrapped in curly braces:
+, with values that aren’t strings wrapped in curly braces:

 <Greeting name="Frarthur" town="Flundon" age={2} haunted={false} />